 - Athletes will appreciate the style and water-resistant build of these earphones.
 Plus, the charging case can quickly top up your earbuds, so you never need to exercise in silence again.

-- General consumers can benefit from all that Sol Republic’s noise cancelling earbuds have to offer.
+- General consumers can benefit from all that Sol Republic’s noise canceling earbuds have to offer.
 ANC is surprisingly effective, assuming you’re able to get a good fit, and battery life is average for the technology.
 The auto play/pause functionality makes these a convenient headset and the lack of audio-visual lag is great for anyone who watches TV on their ride to work.

-Using the Sol Republic Amps Air Plus
+What’s it like to use the Sol Republic Amps Air Plus?

-These are Sol Republic’s debut noise cancelling true wireless earbuds, and the company nailed it.
+These are Sol Republic’s debut noise canceling true wireless earbuds, and the company nailed it.
 Sol Republic’s logo is brandished on both earbuds and the case, and the Amps Air Plus is available in three neutral colorways: black, steel grey, and champagne.
 You’re afforded four pairs of ear tips (small, medium, large) with one pair of medium tips installed by default.
 The company doesn’t provide extra silicone collars, but I don’t anticipate the provided pair will rip easily.

 The Sol Republic Amps Air Plus is a great travel companion.

 An all-plastic construction may seem cheap especially when compared to Master & Dynamic’s acetate housings, but this material choice keeps costs down and keeps the ‘buds lightweight.
 Sol Republic jumped through certification hoops for listeners: these warrant an IPX4 rating, making them a great option for gym-goers.
 Fit is highly variable with in-ears: these work well with our test head but aren’t the most comfortable for me.
 Regardless of what ear tips are installed, the earbuds manage to wiggle loose.
 If I were to use these long term, I’d swap out the silicone tips for memory foam ones.